-Around the photography groups here at MyOpera the concept of 'Desperate to Find A Shoot' (DFAS) has become known among many members who have albums of daily shots.
+The concept of ‘Desperate to Find A Shoot’ (DFAS) has become known among many who are shooting deliberately on daily bases.
 It is a monstrous and evil thing that makes a photographer to shoot just anything to get the daily picture done.
-When using title 'DFAS', the photographer kind of state the picture is taken without careful planning and is nothing but a snapshot.
+When using title ‘DFAS’, the photographer kind of state the picture is taken without careful planning and is nothing but a snapshot.

 But what is really going on the background that makes us state something is taken only in desperation?
 I see there a loss of imagination, a point or edge where we have ran out of ideas and inspiration.
 This made me think what is the possible cause or causes for the lack of ideas, inspiration, and most importantly the lack of imagination.
 Like I have used to do, I searched on the topic.
 I found few reasons above all, that are claimed to ‘kill the imagination’.
 They are television, fantasy and school.